rktrlng/pico_tusb_keyboard/README.md

 ## Hardware

 The input pins use the internal pull down resistor.
 They read `0` when **not** pressed.
-Connect a pin to 3.3 volt to generate a key press for that pin.
+Connect a pin to 3.3 Volt to generate a key press for that pin.

 ```
             button
               __
     pin -----+  +----- 3.3 V
 ```

+There's no need to debounce the buttons.
+The pins are polled every 10ms.

 ## Getting started